-As per a study conducted by a leading market research and advisory company the data that we have generated in the past two years is many times more than that we generated in over two decades.
-It has not just multiplied, but have also become complex, varied and is being generated at much more rate than it ever was.
+As per a study conducted by a leading market research and advisory company, the data that we have generated in the past two years is many times more than that we generated in over two decades.
+It has not just multiplied but has also become complex and varied and is being generated at a much faster rate than it ever was.
 These factors present a data integration challenge to the industries and businesses to be able to better utilize their data for help building strategies, provide services, introduce policy regulations such that their business is empowered to bridge or completely meet the gap for that matter between data and analytics.

 IBM has always been innovative, technology-driven and in fact, they pioneer in data integration and management technologies.
 They have always provided the business with the right set of tools and IBM MDM (Master Data Management) is the best example of that.
 Besides MDM, IBM also has IIS (InfoSphere Information Server) in its quiver to target data integration and management challenges that almost every line of business in this age encounters.

 This blog aims to provide an outlook on the IBM IIS suite and how it can empower your business data integration demands for better resource utilization and finding the right set of tools to address key business challenges.

 The following are the components listed in the suite:

 Metadata repository is not a tool rather it is an architectural tier.
 Hence this tier has been represented in a different color.
 The metadata repository tier hosts the repository of InfoSphere Information Server; it exists as its own schema in this database.
 The repository is a shared component that stores operational metadata like design-time, runtime, glossary, rules defined, etc.

 To better understand the role of each of these tools, let us briefly see what each of these can do.